ddev/ddev/docs/content/users/install/docker-installation.md

         sudo apt-get update && sudo apt-get install docker-ce docker-ce-cli containerd.io sudo groupadd docker && sudo usermod -aG docker $USER
         ```
     * You have to start `docker-ce` yourself on login, or use a script to automate it.
-To have it start on entry to git-bash, add a startup line to your (Windows-side) `~/.bashrc` with:
+To have it start on entry to Git Bash, add a startup line to your (Windows-side) `~/.bashrc` with:
         ```bash
         echo "wsl.exe -u root service docker status > /dev/null || wsl.exe -u root service docker start > /dev/null" >> ~/.bashrc
         ```

-        `source ~/.bashrc` to start immediately, or it should start with your next git-bash session.
+        `source ~/.bashrc` to start immediately, or it should start with your next Git Bash session.

     * [Install mkcert](https://github.com/FiloSottile/mkcert#windows) on the Windows side, which may be easiest with [Chocolatey](https://chocolatey.org/install):
         * In an administrative PowerShell: